keboola/developers-docs/extend/registration/index.md

 ### DockerHub

 An account has to be created in order to access your private DockerHub repositories.
-Please provide us with your `email`, `username`, `password` and `server` properties from the login credentials.
+Please provide us with your `username`, `password` and `server` properties from the login credentials.
 Better yet - create a new user that has an access to the desired repository and surrender it to us.

 DockerHub offers 1 free private repository per account.